LorHil/Datacenter-Containerlab-DCI/README.md

-# Nokia Basic DCI Lab — Extended with BGP-learned Default Route
+# Nokia Basic DCI Lab — Extended

 This repository extends the [Nokia basic DCI lab](https://github.com/srl-labs/nokia-basic-dci-lab) reference topology with a design correction that conditions the default route advertisement in each datacenter gateway on actual WAN reachability, enabling near-seamless failover upon WAN link failure.
 The extension was developed as part of a master's thesis on decentralised datacenter switching for resilient network fabrics in mission-critical environments, submitted to the University of Amsterdam (OS3) and the Royal Military Academy of Belgium.